-The Bristol Bus Boycott helped to raise awareness of racial discrimination in Britain and influenced the passing of the Race Relations Act 1965, which made “racial discrimination in public places” unlawful.
+The Bristol Bus Boycott is a landmark event in Black British history.
+It helped to raise awareness of racial discrimination in Britain and influenced the passing of the Race Relations Act 1965, which made “racial discrimination in public places” unlawful.

 Background: The Windrush Generation

 After the Second World War, Britain experienced a labour shortage, so Caribbean colonists were invited to Great Britain to help rebuild.
 Many colonists arrived in 1948 on an ex-Nazi troopship renamed the Empire Windrush.
 The term ‘Windrush generation’ is usually given to the influx of African Caribbeans that came to the UK after the Second World War and up to the 1970s.
 Many had served Britain during the war, and all had full rights to enter and settle in the UK under the 1948 British Nationality Act.

 Many white British were not welcoming of the Windrush generation.
 These new arrivals were subjected to colour bars, discriminatory housing practices and blatant hostility.
 Over time, racial tensions grew as housing became a problem, and white families feared being displaced by Blacks.
 Their resentment was fuelled by right-wing political groups seeking power on a racial intolerance platform.

 This backlash resulted in the Nottingham and Notting Hill race riots of 1958.
 Many people wanted controls placed on immigration, and to that end, the government passed the Immigration Act in 1962.

 Bristol’s Caribbean community

 Around 1,000 African-Caribbean migrants lived in Bristol in the 1950s and 3,000 by 1962.
 Most of them lived in the inner city area of St Paul’s.
 Racial hatred was prevalent, housing was difficult to find, and available jobs were low-paid.